tzano/fountain/README.md

 ```

 # Tutorials & Guides

+You can find examples on how to use the library in `labs` folder.
+You can enrich the builtin datasets by adding more files under `data/<language>/*files*.csv`.
+Make sure to index the files that you insert in `resources/builtin.py`.

+For more information about Chatbots and Natural Language Understanding, visit one of the following links:

 - [RASA NLU](https://github.com/RasaHQ/rasa_nlu)
 - [Voice Design Guide](https://developer.amazon.com/designing-for-voice/) - A great resource for learning conversational and voice user interface design.